djotaku/adventofcode/2021/Day_13/README.md

 ### Part 1
 Starting idea is to count how far form the fold line to the dots and use that to do math on their new locations.
 Doesn't seem too hard.

+### Part 2
+I'm guessing that just like 2016's where are the north pole objects stored, I need to actually look at the output to figure this out.
+So I'm going to print it to the screen and hopefully it's obvious.
 ## What I Learned

 ### Generic